PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 ### Agent infrastructure blocks to work pools

 - Work pools expose a [base job template](/concepts/work-pools/#base-job-template) that enables an unprecedented level of customization and governance over workers in that pool.
-- [Push work pools](/guides/deployment/push-work-pools/) allow for flow execution without the need to host a worker.
+- [Push work pools](/guides/deployment/push-work-pools/) allow for flow execution without the need to host a worker at all.

 ### New `prefect.yaml` file for managing multiple deployments